 Other IMS elements are:

-MRF – Media Resource Function – can be used as a media mixer or as a media server for playing of tones and announcements.
+- Can be used as a media mixer or as a media server for playing of tones and announcements.

-In the introduction into IMS we said that S-CSCF is a heart of the IMS.
+We said that S-CSCF is a heart of the IMS.
 The TAS (MMTel) is the brain.
 There are always at least two telephony application servers and two S-CSCFs involved on a path from originator to recipient.
 One which applies originating and one which applies terminating services.
-(Physically the O-TAS and T-TAS can be one server.
-The same applies for the other network elements.)

 What particular services will be applied is driven by the configuration of a TAS/MMTel and by subscriber and non-subscriber data which is stored in HSS.

-Before a subscriber can place a receive any call, he has to register himself in the IMS network.
-We went through the registration in several posts (Registration, 3rd party registration, How to read tcpdump – Registration).
+Before a subscriber can place or receive any call, he has to register himself in the IMS network.
+We went through the registration in several posts (Registration, How to read tcpdump – Registration).
 Once the user is successfully registered, the S-CSCF is able to route the incoming calls to the user.
-This S-CSCF also knows which TAS did the 3rd party registration and maintains a binding between the IMPU (user) and the TAS.
+This S-CSCF also knows which TAS did the 3rd party registration and maintains a binding between the IMPU (public user identity) and the TAS.
 This information is a part of the user’s context.

-When a user (Johan) wants to initiate a new call he sends a SIP INVITE message to the recipient (Rory).
+When a subscriber (Johan) wants to initiate a new call he sends a SIP INVITE message to the recipient (Rory).
 The basic flow looks like this:

 VoLTE subscribers use SIP protocol in order to negotiate the parameters of a multimedia (RTP) session.
 The SIP signalling also allows the IMS network to secure sufficient resources for the requested Quality of Service.